paymill/paymill-example-ios-parse-honeystore/README.md

 ```objective-c
   if (![PFUser currentUser])
 ```
 If there is no active user we use PARSE *PFLogInViewController* for login screen (on this screen there is also functionality to SignUp).
-When user create an account it automatically calls backend and save the new user in our database.
+When user creates an account, it automatically calls backend and saves the new user in our database.
-But before save, we call PAYMILL go get client Id.
+But before save, we call PAYMILL to get client Id.
 We need this *client Id* when we create transactions and payments, that's why we save it with the user.

 ```javascript
 Parse.Cloud.beforeSave("_User", function(request, response) {